 Academically at-risk students are identified via a weekly grade report as well as through teacher recommendation.
 Once students are identified as in need of more extensive support, the principal checks in with teachers to determine what supports are needed, a schedule is created to help meet specific needs for the week, an individual student meeting is held to discuss academic concerns as well as progress and the plan for the week, and student progress and performance is monitored.
 The principal coordinates and collaborates with teachers, students and guardians to improve student achievement and ensure that students are learning the skills and knowledge identified as essential.
 Student assistant team meetings and before/after school time are also worked into each individual plan and schedule as needed.
 Once students demonstrate adequate progress and maintain academic successes in the classroom, they are released from the schedule.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 Our high school is organized into content area teams because we are essentially a singleton school district.
 We have collaboration meetings every Wednesday morning from 7:20 - 8:10 in our high school library.
 We meet in our library to allow our teachers to meet with various teams to share ideas and compare data.
 Our middle school teams are also meeting in the library at this time so we are able to have vertical meetings centered around content areas to make sure we are striving for the same goals and have a solid scope and sequence.
 Our teachers share data about recent exit slips (and other formative assessments), state assessments, local ACT Aspire interim assessments, and teacher-created summative assessments.
-Currently, our staff is working on creating specific unit plans for every class our teachers are teaching.
+Our staff recently worked on the development of unit plans for every class our teachers are teaching.
 The unit plans include resources, instruction, assessments, and SMART goals.
-In the future, we will be using our unit plans along with the above-mentioned data points to continually monitor student learning.
+We will use these unit plans, along with the above-mentioned data points, to continually monitor student learning.